Cloëtta Prize 2019 awarded to researchers from Basel and Zurich

 The Prof. Dr. Max Cloëtta Foundation is to award the 2019 Cloëtta Prize again to two prestigious scientists.
 Prof. Dr. Botond Roska, Professor at the University of Basel and Director of the Institute of Molecular and Clinical Ophthalmology Basel (IOB), and Prof. Dr. Oliver Distler, Professor at the University of Zurich and Director of the Rheumatology Clinic at the University Hospital Zurich (USZ), will each receive the scientific prize remunerated with 50,000 Swiss francs.

-The award ceremony will be held on November 8, 2019 at 5pm at the University Hospital Basel, Centre for Teaching and Research (ZLF), Small Auditorium.
-We are very much looking forward to your attendance at this year’s ceremony.
-May we kindly ask you to register via the following link: Link to registration
+The award ceremony was held on November 8, 2019 at 5pm at the University Hospital Basel, Centre for Teaching and Research (ZLF), Small Auditorium.
+We thank everybody who attended this year’s ceremony.

 The 2019 call for our scholarship program “Clinical Medicine Plus” is now closed.